raacker/raacker.github.io/_posts/2022-04-21-swift-note-types-basics.md

 ---
-title: "Swift Note - Types Part 1"
+title: "Swift Note : Types - Basics"
 last_modified_at: 2022-04-21T23:20:00-08:00
 categories:
     - iOS
 tags:
-    - [Swift, iOS, Study Note]
+    - [Swift, iOS, Study Note Series, Intermediate Level]
 excerpt: "Types are very basics of Swift but they are the most important concepts that you need make sure you deeply understand them"
 toc: true
 ---

 Types.
 If you have studied any programming languages before, the first thing you do after "Hello, World!" is declaring variables to store numbers.

-Types are very basics but they are the core fundamentals of programming languages and we even have lots of problems and bugs just because of types (look at Javascript and Typescript).
-And even on the [Swift's introductory document](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html), it says Swift is a "type-safe" language.
+Types are very basics.
+But that doesn't mean they are simples.
+They are the core fundamentals of programming languages and we even have lots of problems and bugs just because of types (look at Javascript and Typescript).
+And even on the [Swift's introductory document](https://docs.swift.org/swift-book/LanguageGuide/TheBasics.html), it says Swift is a "type-safe" language as one of the key features of the language.
+"Type" a big deal if you spend some time on thinking about it.

-This note will take steps into Swift's types and all the details need to be covered for Swift Noobs like me but who have experiences in other languages.
+Swift Note series will take steps into Swift's language concept and the details need to be covered for Swift Noobs like me but who have experiences in other languages.
+Thus, I will assume you have a bit of Swift experience previously such as Structure, Protocol, Class, Inheritance, etc.

 ## 1. Primitive Types